-At this meeting the student is expected to present a detailed written proposal for their dissertation research.
-This proposal may borrow from the student's preliminary exam proposal, if appropriate, but should be prepared in consultation with the dissertation mentor, unlike the preliminary exam.
+At this meeting the student is expected to present their Specific Aims to the committee, for their dissertation research.
+This proposal may borrow from the student's preliminary exam proposal, if appropriate, but should be prepared in consultation with the dissertation mentor.

-The written proposal should follow standard proposal format: specific aims, background/significance, summary of preliminary data, and research plan.
 The written and oral presentation should include a hypothetical timeline.
 In the oral presentation, preliminary data may be presented, but the focus of the first meeting should be on articulating a well thought-out research plan and on getting constructive feedback from the committee.